 Lecturer, Written Communication

-Judith Ainsworth teaches professional writing in the master and MBA programs at the Warrington College of Business Administration.
+Judith Ainsworth teaches professional writing in the master and MBA programs at the Warrington College of Business.
 With more than 15 years’ experience teaching business and professional communication in English and French, she has developed and taught business writing courses for students in the fields of medicine, biochemistry, bioethics, business and economics, as well as professional communication courses for engineers and corporate managers.

 Business and Management Communication, Intercultural Communication, Management Communication Pedagogy